kaushikasemwal/NLP-pypi/README.md

 - `s` (str): Written number word (e.g., 'one', 'two', 'ten')

 **Returns:**
-- `int`: The integer value of the written number, or -1 if not found
+- `int or None`: The integer value of the written number, or None if not found

 **Supported Numbers:**
 - zero through twenty (0-20)